nidrissi/web/content/post/git-2-theory/index.en.md

 1. The author wrote the two commits "Started working on the paper" and "Wrote proof of Proposition 3".
 2. Then, the author had an idea for Section 3, but wasn't sure that the idea would make this way to the final version of the paper.
-   The author thus decided to create a new branch, named for example `great-idea`, and wrote the commit "Worked on Section 3".
+   The author thus decided to create a new branch, named for example `super-idea`, and wrote the commit "Worked on Section 3".
    At that point, the `master` branch still points to "Wrote proof of Proposition 3", but `super-idea` points to the new commit.
 3. Then, the author noticed an important issue that requires immediate fixing in Section 2.
-   The author switch back to `master`, commits the fix, and calls it "Worked on Section 2".
+   The author switches back to `master`, commits the fix, and calls it "Worked on Section 2".
    Some time later, the author commits "More work on Section 2".
 4. After some more time, the author decide to start working again on Section 3.
    She switches back to `super-idea`, and commits "More work on Section 3" then "Even more work on Section 3".